Key Takeaways

 Partnerships are subject to a few laws and regulations that dictate their managerial structure, which allows the partners to create a flexible arrangement that plays to everyone's strengths.

-If you need help learning more about the pros and cons of a partnership, you can post your legal need on UpCounsel's marketplace.
+If you need help learning more about disadvantages of partnership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.